Takako Hashimoto Chiba University of Commerce, Chiba, Japan 272-8512, Email: takako@cuc.ac.jp

 On the other hand, in Figure 3, we can not understand the topic transition well.
 Coherence values of all topics were almost the same and unlike our method, we can not see two types of topics such as fake topics and correct topics at the same time.
 It does not present the topic life cycle clearly.

 Overall, our method can present the time series topic transition on Twitter better than LDA.
-In addition, our method can control the resolution of community detection according to the magnitude of parameter $\alpha$ mentioned in Section III.
-By changing the parameter $\alpha$, we can understand the topic phylogenetic structure in a certain time slot.
-The graph shows number of extracted topic horizontally and the parameter $\alpha$ that shows the resolution of community detection vertically.
-If $\alpha$ is small, the number of extracted topics becomes large.
+In addition, our method can control the resolution of community detection according to the magnitude of parameter mentioned in Section III.
+By changing the parameter , we can understand the topic phylogenetic structure in a certain time slot.
+The graph shows number of extracted topic horizontally and the parameter that shows the resolution of community detection vertically.
+If is small, the number of extracted topics becomes large.
 There are steady states before the number of extracted topics changes.
 Through Figure 4, we can understand how topic structures were formed.
 It is also our method’s strong point that shows the topic structure.

 Conclusion

 This paper explored the time series topic transition from millions of tweets after the Great East Japan Earthquake by considering the author’s role and the semantic accuracy of topics.
 We used our original method ”Community Detection Technique in Bipartite Networks” that can take into account the bipartite network structure that consists of the authors, words.
 Our method can extract quality topics and show the life cycle of topics.
-To show our method’s effectiveness, we compared our experimental results with LDA.
+To show our method’s effectiveness, we compared our experimental results with LDA.For future works, we plan to improve our time series analysis method on social media adopting Mucha’s multiples network technique to automatically detect fake topics.
+In addition, we conduct the experiment with other fake topics that happened after the East Great Japan Earthquake.

 Acknowledgment